Top Three Must-See Spring Migrations

 The Nature Conservancy is protecting the forests, wetlands and other habitats that these birds need to rest and refuel during their arduous journey.

-"The journeys of wild animals are a source of inspiration and remind us that we need to protect nature both locally and globally," said Mary Jean Huston, director of The Nature Conservancy in Wisconsin.
+"The journeys of wild animals are a source of inspiration and remind us that we need to protect nature both locally and globally," said Elizabeth Koehler, director of The Nature Conservancy in Wisconsin.
 "There are many excellent bird-watching locations throughout the state, and we'd like to share a few of the best places we know of in Wisconsin to see different species of waterfowl, waders and songbirds."

 To celebrate spring and the return of our migratory birds, TNC has created a list of the Top Three Must-See Migrations in Wisconsin.